wazo-platform/wazo-platform.org/content/blog/introducint-wazotester.md

   max: 2000
 ```

-Random values are calculated based on the random machine seed number printed by `wazotester` and configurabile through the `-s` option to make random tests reproducibles.
+Random values are calculated based on the random machine seed number printed by `wazotester` and configurable through the `-s` option to make random tests reproducible.

 ### Example
 This is an example YAML file for running a DID test onto our C4 infrastructure testing the routing: